robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

 Clean package management with Pyhon is still a tricky subject even though there are a lot of resources available online.
 This is also because a lot of the resources found online still make recommendations which are becoming slowly obsolete, for example by still using `setup.py`.
-In this post, I want to show how to set up a new package in Python with all features I consider useful and important for a good Python package.
-I really like the packaging blogpost by [Bastian Venthur](https://venthur.de/2022-12-18-python-packaging.html) about the current best practices of Python packaging, whch is worth a read as well.
+There is also a lack of resources which cover all topics which might be relevant for setting up a new package.
+In this post, I will show how to set up a new package in Python with all features I consider useful and important for a good Python package.
+I really like the packaging blogpost binary[Bastian Venthur](https://venthur.de/2022-12-18-python-packaging.html) about the current best practices of Python packaging, whch is worth a read as well.

 The package will have following properties, which can be adapted based on preference and use-case:

-- Uses `pyproject.toml`, which is the recommended standard by PyPA, and makes integration with other tools inside the Pyton ecosystem a lot easier.
+- Uses `pyproject.toml`, which is now the recommended standard by PyPA, and makes integration with other tools inside the Pyton ecosystem a lot easier.
 - Uses [`setuptools`](https://setuptools.pypa.io/en/latest/setuptools.html) as the distibution
   and build tool.